mui/mui-x/docs/data/data-grid/style/style.md

 ## Theme header & pinned sections

-The Data Grid will use by default the MUI `theme.palette.background.default` color for the background of its header and pinned sections, which require a solid color to hide the scrollable content behind them.
+By default, the Data Grid uses the Material UI `theme.palette.background.default` color for the background of its header and pinned sections.
+These elements require a solid color to hide the scrollable content behind them.
 You can override that color with the following configuration:

 ```tsx
 import { createTheme } from '@mui/material/styles';